mnot/I-D/rfc5988bis/draft.md

 The "media" attribute, when present, is used to indicate intended destination medium or media for style information (see {{W3C.REC-html5-20141028}}, Section 4.2.4).
-Its value MUST be quoted if it contains a semicolon (";") or comma (","), and there MUST NOT be more than one "media" attribute in a link-value.
+Its value MUST be quoted if it contains a semicolon (";") or comma (",").
+There MUST NOT be more than one "media" attribute in a link-value; occurrences after the first MUST be ignored by parsers.

 The "title" attribute, when present, is used to label the destination of a link such that it can be used as a human-readable identifier (e.g., a menu entry) in the language indicated by the